jpedrocf/Data-Analysis-AAA-x-Indie-Publishers/README.md

 ![gamescom](https://github.com/user-attachments/assets/2e3997ae-5b80-489d-a0af-10aac344e48a)

-_Gamescom 2024 (Aug/21 - Aug/25)_
+_Gamescom 2024_

 However, this strategy can be risky when it comes to launching around AAA outliers—games that capture unprecedented levels of attention and break historical records.
 A prime example of this in 2024 was Black Myth: Wukong, which set a historic record for sales and concurrent players.
-Released during Gamescom, Wukong's launch dominated the market, drawing immense media coverage and player interest worldwide.
+Released during Gamescom (Aug/21), Wukong's launch dominated the market, drawing immense media coverage and player interest worldwide.
 Competing directly with a game of this magnitude poses a significant risk for other AAA publishers, as even well-established titles could struggle to gain traction amidst such overwhelming competition.

 ![revenue by release date AAA](https://github.com/user-attachments/assets/f058ce2a-d757-4e03-b1fa-cf4d7b1ca7ba)